 - Apply for a grant from the Pride Foundation to procure more LGBTQ books and resources for your school or to fund a long-term library project that will enhance the lives of LGBTQ students.

 - Create a forum or mail list for local librarians and educators to share books lists, display concepts, and other ways to support LGBTQ students.

 - Request a speaker from Bellevue PFLAG/Eastside to meet with librarians and other educators at your school and discuss safe and supportive libraries in detail.

 LGBTQ Books Lists

-- Middle School Book List is created by librarians from local middle schools and is for “tween” readers.
+- Middle School Book List is based on feedback from several librarians from local middle schools and is for “tween” readers.

 - Rainbow Book List is created by Gay, Lesbian, Bisexual, and Transgender Round Table of the American Library Association.
 When you click on Rainbow Lists tab you see the book lists by year, and within each year, the titles are separated into Juvenile and Young Adult.
 The Juvenile fiction list is appropriate for middle school students.
 This list is updated each year.

 - KCLS Recommends: Teens is created by the King County Library System, which provides lists of books on LGBTQ topics, based on recommendations from librarians.

 - King County Library System has many LGBTQ titles in its holdings and is often receptive to order requests for additional LGBTQ resources.

 - Gay City has its own library of LGBTQ books that you can visit in Seattle and view via its online catalog (you need to register for online catalog access).